 - The ability of search bots to find relevant info on your page

 - Whether people want to remain on your page for more than a few minutes

 From Siri and Alexa to the Google Assistant, it’s important to account for the different types of AI devices when you optimize your PPC strategies for voice search.

 The Evolution of Alexa

-Future AI-enabled devices didn’t make this mistake.
-Amazon’s Alexa started out as a smart speaker for people to use in their home and evolved into more of a home butler.
+Amazon’s Alexa started out as a smart speaker for people to use in their homes and evolved into more of a home butler.